yearn/yearn-devdocs/docs/contributing/contribute.md

 ## Yearn Contributors

 Help build the future of finance, shape your skills, and grow the Yearn ecosystem.
-Before joining our community, take some time to understand the philosophy behind Yearn through the [Yearn Manifesto](https://gov.yearn.finance/t/how-we-think-about-yearn/7137).
+Before joining our community, take some time to understand the philosophy behind Yearn through the [The Bluepill](https://yfistory.org/thebluepill) and [Yearn Manifesto](https://gov.yearn.finance/t/how-we-think-about-yearn/7137).

 ## How to Contribute